-‘Defending the Commons: Strategies for Action’ is the second in a series of online short courses focusing on different aspects of commons, in particular their management, governance and sustainability.
+‘Defending the Commons: Strategies for Action’ is part of a series of online short courses focusing on different aspects of commons, in particular their management, governance and sustainability.

 Over eight weeks, this course will cover four broad themes, which will take the participant through the skills required for undertaking social action.
 In the UK these might be referred to as ‘campaigning skills’, where a campaign is considered to be any form of sustained collective effort by a group of individuals, a community or organisation, or an alliance of different bodies, undertaken to achieve a common goal or set of objectives.
 In other parts of the world these skills might be better understood as the basics of social action.